-When you have problems with overspending, a debit card is a much better choice than a credit card.
+When you need help with overspending, a debit card is a much better choice than a credit card.

-Using debit will only allow you to use the money you have instead of “borrowing” money from a credit card company or bank and ensuring and paying interest on top of what you’ve already spent.
+Using debit will only allow you to use your money instead of “borrowing” money from a credit card company or bank and ensuring and paying interest on top of your spending.

-Have you noticed that your debit card has an expiration date on the front of the card?
+Have you noticed that your debit card has a new expiration date on the front?
 It’s that little number with a slash printed on the front next to your name.

-Here I discuss everything about the expiration of debit cards and what do you need to do about the same.
+Here, I discuss everything about the expiration of debit cards and what you need to do.

 What Is A Debit Card?

-With most banks, you get a debit card when you open a checking account.
+With most banks and or financial institutions, you get a debit card when you open a checking account.
 Debit cards allow you to spend money from your checking account without writing checks.